openmrs/openmrs-contrib-id/development-guide.md

 + Code style, we are following the [Felix's](http://nodeguide.com/style.html).
 You should follow it in most cases.
 However, remember it's not like the absolute laws that you cannot violate, it's just a guideline.

 + Global variables, for historical reason, we used a global variable `global.__commonModule` to store the path of `openmrsid-common.js`, which requires other files, and provide common share for few important instance, like the `app` object of Express.

     However, except from the convenince it brought, it may cause problems for testing and strong coupling.
 A suggestion is to directly require files in those functional files that might be used in other places.
 But you may use them in routes files.

 + Routes structure, we tend to split different logic of routes into different files.
 You may refer details in the project.

 + Issue tracking, you'd better open a corresponding issue for a PR, [here](issues.openmrs.org/browse/ID)

-+ Comments, it's a good habbit to constantly add explanatory comments.
++ Comments, it's a good habit to constantly add explanatory comments.
 When a part of logic is too long, and when some code is complicated, just add few comments.
 And for some functions that maybe used externally, you may add full [JSDoc](http://en.wikipedia.org/wiki/JSDoc).

 ### Helpful Tools